-3. If your engine still won't start (or starts but then stops), it could be flooded with too much gasoline.
-Try pushing your accelerator pedal all the way to the floor and holding it there as you hold the key in START for a maximum of 15 seconds.
+- If it doesn't start right away, hold your key in START for about ten seconds at a time until your engine starts.
+Wait about 15 seconds between each try to help avoid draining your battery or damaging your starter. - 3.
+If your engine still won't start (or starts but then stops), it could be flooded with too much gasoline.
+Try pushing your accelerator pedal all the way to the floor and holding it there as you hold the key in START for about three seconds.
+If the vehicle starts briefly but then stops again, do the same thing, but this time keep the pedal down for five or six seconds.
 This clears the extra gasoline from the engine.
-If the engine still won't start or starts briefly but then stops again, repeat step 1 or 2, depending on temperature.
-When the engine starts, release the key and the accelerator pedal.
+After waiting about 15 seconds, repeat the normal starting procedure.